Onslow Villa - Great location!

 There are 3 bedrooms on the lower ground floor level.
 The large master bedroom (14'7 x 20') has a king size double bed, chest of draws and vanity table with mirror and stool.
 The master also has a high-quality en-suite shower with toilet and basin.
 A walk-in wardrobe is situated opposite the bedroom.
 The two smaller bedrooms (14' 6" x 7'6"' and 12' x 7'4") both have double beds and a chest of draws, one has a small walk in wardrobe.
 All bedrooms have flat screen televisions with built in freeview.
 Bedroom 2 has a TV with built-in DVD player.

 The small courtyard garden to the side of the property is a great sun-trap in the afternoons usually from about 1.30pm onwards.
 Unlike most other holiday lets in Southsea, the maisonette has private parking to the rear of the property and can park upto 3 cars, which is a real bonus, as parking in Southsea can be a real problem, especially during the summer months.

-Upon arrival a welcome hamper of wine or chocolates, milk, tea and coffee await for you.
+Upon arrival a welcome hamper of milk, tea and coffee await for you.

 We provide fresh bed linen, including one bath and hand towel for each guest.

 This is a family run property and we strive to give the best possible service to our guests.
 This maisonette was once our home.
 Now we use it as our holiday home because of its great location, large living space and private parking.

 ******PLEASE NOTE: Bookings from families and couples preferred.
 Please no hen or stag parties, or mixed/same sex groups under 30 years old, you will be declined on arrival if you try it on!***********